DishantBhatt/Parser/README.md

 If there is a semi-colon in the middle of the statement or if there is no ending semi-colon then the statement is invalid.
 If a statment ends with an operand, regardless of the presence of a ending semi-colon, the statment is invalid.

 As far as we know, there are no deficiencies or bugs within the program.
-While we were able to validate the expressions and assignments for single pairs of parenthesis, we were unable to validate for nested parenthesis as part of the extra credit assignment.
+While we were able to validate the expressions and assignments for single pairs of parenthesis, we were able to validate for nested parenthesis as part of the extra credit assignment.